Apoorve73/Where_to_Build/README.md

 > ***Without using shell***
 > 1. Open `main.py`
 > 2. Hit `Run`, if using any IDE as mentioned above.

+## Contribution
+Pleas read [Contribution.md](https://github.com/Apoorve73/Where_to_Build/blob/master/contribution.md) :point_up_2: for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors